nuthalapativarun/GraphQL-Fullstack-demo/README.md

-# GraphQL-Fullstack-demo
+# auth-graphql-starter
-A GraphQL full-stack application with Authentication
+Starter project from a GraphQL course on Udemy.com - Section 3!